redbluexe1/postmarketos-nightly-builds/README.md

 ## Image Information

 The CI builds images once per week on fridays at midnight UTC.
-When completed, it will upload artifacts for each device that was built.
+When completed, it will upload artifacts for miatoll device that was built.
 These artifacts contain `boot.img` and an xz-compressed rootfs.
 Artifacts are kept for one week (i.e. until the next rebuild).

 The default user is called `user`, the password is `147147`, just like on official PostmarketOS stable images.

 ## Downloading

-Head to the [Actions tab](https://github.com/99degree/postmarket-nightly-builds/actions), select the most recent successful run and download the artifact for your device.
-Extract the Zip, de-compress the rootfs and you're ready to flash!
+Head to the [Actions tab](https://github.com/99degree/postmarket-nightly-builds/actions), select the most recent successful run and download the artifact.
+Extract the Zip, de-compress the rootfs and you're ready to experiment!

 ## Mini wiki
 Here is a mini wiki for install and boot pmOS on Joyeuse (tianma panel)